How to Find the Best Scuba Oxygen Analyzer

 Sifting Through the Market

 There are a lot of analyzers out there, so you want to do your research before making a purchase.
 In general, you’re going to spend somewhere between $200 and $400.
-The sensor inside will need to be replaced after 36 months for around $80.
+The oxygen sensor inside of these analyzers will need to be replaced after 36 months for around $80.
 So what’s popular on the market right now?

 Nuvair O2 Quickstick Oxygen Analyzer

-This nitrox analyzer is designed with simplicity in mind.
+The Nuvair nitrox analyzer is designed with simplicity in mind.
 It comes in the shape of a stick which makes it easy to transport and bring with you.
-The best part about it is that it’s designed for use with a single hand.
+The best part about this oxygen analyzer is that the Nuvair analyzers are designed for use with a single hand.
+This makes it easy to use when you check the tank at the dive shop.

-Both battery and sensor are replaceable to ensure your investment into the device is safe.
-The Nuvair O2 Quickstick comes with a one year warranty on the device and a two year warranty on the sensor.
+Both battery and sensor of this Nuvair model are replaceable to ensure your investment in the device is safe.
+The Nuvair O2 Quickstick comes with a one year warranty on the device and a two-year warranty on the sensor.

-Highly rated, this analyzer is a favorite for many divers.
+Highly rated, this analyzer and oxygen sensor is a favorite for many divers.
 The MaxO2+A Scuba comes with a two-year warranty.

 O2EII Pro Nitrox Analyzer

 Produced by Analox, this analyzer is even more aesthetic than the MaxO2 and comes in a variety of colors.
-It can test air from the B.C. or the tank directly, giving you more control on how you test your oxygen.
+It can test air from the B.C. or the tank directly, giving you more control over how you test your oxygen at the dive shop or anywhere else.

-The O2EII Pro Nitrox Analyzer comes with a three year warranty.
+The O2EII Pro Analyzer for Nitrox comes with a three year warranty.

 Nitroxbuddy Bluetooth 4.0 Oxygen Analyzer

-An easy-to-use Nitrox Analyzer that connects through Bluetooth to your smartphone.
-You can record the levels on the accompanying Nitroxbuddy App to compare historic values.
+An easy-to-use Nitrox and Oxygen analyzer that connects through Bluetooth to your smartphone.
+You can record the levels measured by the oxygen sensor on the accompanying Nitroxbuddy App to compare historic values.

 You get the Nitroxbuddy, download the app on your phone (iOS or Android) and connect.
 Ready to go!